-If you own a mirrorless APS-C camera, this is the widest angle lens you can get with an aperture as wide as F2.
+If you own a mirrorless APS-C camera, this is the widest-angle lens you can get with an aperture as wide as F2.

-The 12-millimeter focal length is the full-frame equivalent of 18 millimeters, a nice ultra-wide-angle.
+The 12-millimeter focal length is the full-frame equivalent of 18 millimeters, a nice ultra-wide angle.

 The aperture ring turns smoothly with some gentle clicks at half-stop intervals.